defisym/OpenFusionExamples/Extensions/FindTheWay/ToInstall/Files/Help/FindTheWay/FindTheWay.md

     - Select All
       - *save fastloops when click on an area, move character to that point, then destroy all areas*

-    - Object At Gird
+    - Object At Grid
     - Object At Coord
     - Object At Obstacle

     - Object At Object
-      - *check if former object and the latter object has the same gird coord*
+      - *check if former object and the latter object has the same grid coord*

     - Pick One Object At Object
       - *only display one instance when overlapping itself*

   - Non-Select
-    - No Object At Gird
+    - No Object At Grid
     - No Object At Coord

 ## Expression